nginxinc/ansible-collection-nginx/CONTRIBUTING.md

 ### Ansible Guidelines

-* Run `molecule lint` over your code to automatically resolve a lot of `yaml` and Ansible style issues.
+* Run `molecule lint` in each role directory to automatically resolve a lot of `yaml` and Ansible style issues.
-* Run `molecule test --all` on your code to catch any other issues.
+* Run `molecule test --all` in each role directory to catch any other issues.
 * Follow these guides on some good practices for Ansible:
   * <https://www.ansible.com/blog/ansible-best-practices-essentials>
   * <https://docs.ansible.com/ansible/latest/user_guide/playbooks_best_practices.html>